afska/gba-link-connection/docs/wireless_adapter.md

 [![Image without alt text or caption](img/wireless/0x30.png)](img/wireless/0x30.png)

 - Send length 1, reponse length: 0
 - This command disconnects clients.
 The argument is a bitmask of the client ID to disconnect.
 Sending `0x1` means "disconnect client number 0", sending `0x2` means "disconnect client number 1", and sending `0xF` would disconnect all the clients.
-After disconnecting a client, its ID won't appear on `AcceptConnection` calls and its `clientNumber` will be liberated, so other peers can connect.
+After disconnecting a client, its ID won't appear on `PollConnections` calls and its `clientNumber` will be liberated, so other peers can connect.

 ⚡ The clients also are able to disconnect themselves using this command, but they can only send its corresponding bit or `0xF`, other bits are ignored (they cannot disconnect other clients).
 Also, the host won't know if a client disconnects itself, so this feature is not very useful: